cgentemann/open-ocean-science/README.md

 # Using Git and GitHub for Open Ocean Science

-## GHRSST Science Team Meeting 2022
+## NASA Transform to Open Science Mission

 Organizers
 - Chelle Gentemann @cgentemann
-- Ed Armstrong @Edshred2000

 ## Task 1